boochow/abshell/README.md

 ##Description
 Abshell is a command shell for Arduboy and is based on [NT-shell](http://www.cubeatsystems.com/ntshell/index.html).

-You can send commands from PC to Arduboy via USB port to draw graphics on Arduboy screen.
+You can send commands from PC to Arduboy via USB-serial port to draw graphics on Arduboy screen.

 Any VT100 compatible serial port terminal softwares (PuTTY, etc.) can be used with abshell.